Nepmia/Nepmia/README.md

 - [Drone](https://docs.drone.io/pipeline/overview/) / [Actions](https://github.com/features/actions) (SoonTM)

+# Favorite Stack

+I like to split my back and my front into these:

+  Back:
+  - Django as a REST API using DRF
+  - PostgreSQL

+  Front:
+  - Vuejs
+  - Less
+  - Vite for the build even tho I'm getting into Astro rn

+  Ops:
+  - Docker
+  - Drone/Action pipeline for continuous integrations
+  - (I must learn how to use it) K8s

 # What's next?
 Aside back or front or anything I want to have fun with :
 - [Go](https://go.dev/)